 Key Data Points

-As a creative software specialist, Adobe is also well suited to tackle the new generative AI era.
-Its work with top chip designer Nvidia (NVDA +1.14%) helped it quickly release its Firefly suite of apps aimed at helping creatives increase their image and video creation and expand editing capabilities.
+As a creative software specialist, Adobe is well-suited to tackle the new era of generative AI.
+Its work with top chip designer Nvidia (NVDA +1.31%) helped it quickly release its Firefly suite of apps aimed at helping creatives increase their image and video creation and expand editing capabilities.

-Paired with the organic growth that Adobe's legacy offerings still generate, this firm is a top free-cash-flow generator in the cloud industry.
-For fiscal years 2020 to 2024, Adobe averaged a free-cash-flow margin (free cash flow divided by revenue) of 39.8%.
+Paired with the organic growth that Adobe's legacy offerings continue to generate, this firm is a top free cash flow generator in the cloud industry. ⠀r fiscal years 2021 to 2025, Adobe averaged a free cash flow margin (free cash flow divided by revenue) of 39.9%.

 3. Snowflake

-The cloud increases a company's flexibility, often unlocks cost savings, and helps it get more done with the data it has on its operations and customers.
-However, with the adoption of the cloud comes an explosion of digital data and new security risk considerations.
-Managing that data is a complex task.
-That's where Snowflake comes in.
+The cloud increases a company's flexibility, unlocking cost savings and helping it get more done with the data it has regarding its operations and customers.
+Managing the substantial data that comes with cloud adoption, however, is a complex task.
+That's where Snowflake (SNOW +6.65%) comes in.

 NYSE: SNOW